gatling/gatling/src/docs/content/reference/current/general/simulation_setup/index.md

 {{< alert tip >}}
 You still have to inject users at the scenario level.
-Throttling tries to ensure a targeted throughput with the given scenarios and their injection profiles (number of users and duration).
+Throttling tries to ensure a targeted throughput with the given scenario and its injection profile (number of users and duration).
 It's a bottleneck, ie an upper limit.
 If you don't provide enough users, you won't reach the throttle.
 If your injection lasts less than the throttle, your simulation will simply stop when all the users are done.